 Instructions for use include the following steps:

-• Step 1: Remove the applicator from the sealed wrapper but do not open the applicator at this time.
+• Step 1: Remove the applicator from the sealed wrapper, but do not open the applicator at this time.
 Grip the applicator firmly by the thick end.
-Shake downward to ensure that the contents are at the thin end of the applicator.
+Shake downward to ensure the contents are at the thin end of the applicator.

 • Step 2: Bend the thin pointed end of the applicator back and forth repeatedly.
-Snap off the thin pointed end of the applicator and discard the break-away tip.
+Snap off the applicator’s thin, pointed end and discard the break-away tip.
 You should not use scissors or tools to cut the applicator tip.

 • Step 3: While sitting, standing, or lying on your back with knees bent, gently insert the open end of the applicator well into the vagina.